codecliff/linuxShort/README.md

 ## Motivation

-Soft links to directories create a secondary issue which is often a problem.
+Soft links to directories create a secondary issue which is often a problem for me.
 The path for navigating these soft links is very different from the path for the original file.
 For instance, if you browse one level up from a soft link on Desktop, you will enter Desktop and not the hierarchy of directory your link is pointing to.
 Desktop launchers solve this problem.
-And this script tries to make it as simple it can be to create a launcher pointing to a dictionary.
+This set of scripts tries to make it as simple it can be to create a launcher pointing to a dictionary.
+What's more, they also support drag and drop copying.

 ## Installation And Usage

+### If you don't want drag and drop functionality or cannot install Zenity:

 1. Download and save the file `shortcut_to_pwd.sh`, say, to directory `~/shorts/`
 2. Make the file executable